freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/create-a-set-class.english.md

 ## Description
 <section id='description'>
-In this exercise we are going to create a class Set to emulate a data structure called a "Set".
-A Set is like an array, but it cannot contain duplicate values.
-The typical use for a Set is to simply check for the presence of an item.
+In this exercise we are going to create a class named <code>Set</code> to emulate a data structure called a "set".
+A set is like an array, but it cannot contain duplicate values.
+The typical use for a set is to simply check for the presence of an item.

 This can be implemented with an object, for instance:

 <blockquote>var set = new Object();<br>set.foo = true;<br>// See if foo exists in our set:<br>console.log(set.foo) // true</blockquote>

-First, we will create a method that will add a value to our set collection as long as the value does not already exist in the set.
+First, we will create an add method that adds a value to our set collection as long as the value does not already exist in the set.

-Then we will create a delete/remove method for our set that will accept a value, and if this value exists inside the set collection, this method will remove it and return true, whereas it will return false if the value does not exist inside the set collection.
+Then we will create a remove method that removes a value from the set collection if it already exists.

-And finally, we will create a size method for our Set class.
-This method will return the number of elements inside the set collection.
+And finally, we will create a size method that returns the number of elements inside the set collection.
 </section>

 ## Instructions
 <section id='instructions'>
-Create a new <code>add</code> method for class Set that should add a value to the set and return <code>true</code> if the value was successfully added to the set and <code>false</code> otherwise.
+Create an <code>add</code> method that adds a unique value to the set collection and returns <code>true</code> if the value was successfully added and <code>false</code> otherwise.

-Create a new <code>remove</code> method for class Set which should accept a value and check if it exists in the set.
-If it does, then this method should remove that value from the set collection, and return <code>true</code>.
+Create a <code>remove</code> method that accepts a value and checks if it exists in the set.
+If it does, then this method should remove it from the set collection, and return <code>true</code>.
 Otherwise, it should return <code>false</code>.

-Create a new <code>size</code> method for class Set and it should return the size of the set collection.
+Create a <code>size</code> method that returns the size of the set collection.
 </section>